lellky/lellky/resume.md

 ### Other
 - Open Source contributions
 - Project planning & cross-team coordination
+- 3D design in fusion and other tools

 ## Other sections
 I make great coffee ☕️ and know how to pitch a tent ⛺︎.
+I make stuff with a 3D printer.
+That's amazing.